Fencing (EnviroSlat) Fixing & Handling Guidelines

 EnviroSlat will expand or contract in length with rising or falling temperatures.
 All boards should be

 conditioned before cutting so that they are at an even temperature.
 Boards are best cut in the shade before

-they are exposed to radiant heat and in ambient temperatures under 30 degrees Celsius (in the morning).
+they are exposed to radiant heat, in the morning.